-When a person was in a state of hypnotism it was only necessary to suggest to him that he was another person, for the charac-teristics to take such firm hold of the subject as almost to change form, feature, and gesture to resemble the person whom the subject was told that he or she was for the time being.
+When a person was in a state of hypnotism it was only necessary to suggest to him that he was another person, for the characteristics to take such firm hold of the subject as almost to change form, feature, and gesture to resemble the person whom the subject was told that he or she was for the time being.
 In ancient times it was said that such transfigurations had been seen.
-This being the most frequent manifestation of the kind, it would seem that the next was that in which had been told to go to a place very far distant, and had projected what Swedenborg calls the soul or psyche to such an extent that a body had been seen at the distant place where it had been recognized, heard, and felt.
+This being the most frequent manifestation of the kind, it would seem that the next was that in which of the medium was not released, but another body ppeared resembling that of the medium.
+These things had been experimented upon by many people and philosophers.
+It was not an old theory in the East that a man can travel in spirit while the body is in a state of sleep or revers, and some measurests believed in cases in which a person had been told to go to a place very far dis-tant, and had projected what Swedenborg tant, and had projected what Swedenborg calls the soul or psyche to such an extent that a body had been seen at the distant place where it had been recognition, heard, and felt.
 If that were the case and if the spiritual body could make itself so very tangible and visible, it would seem to be an advanced form of the phenomena.
-If on the other hand a form manifested differing in external characteristics from that of the body of the medium, then he thought they had a manifestation much desert they a manifestation much deeper than could be accounted for by these specula-tions.
-If intelligence worked with certain energy to produce a material form, it was to be supposed that there must be some matter from which the body of the form could be made, and it would seem impossible for the most transcendental chemist to assume that in the atmosphere there were enough mater ial particles to form such tangible bodies a were sometimes presented differing alto-gether from that of the medium.
-It seem ed as if a spirit could take some material from the medium and insinuate into it some of the characteristics of the body intended to be shown, thus the parts became as much transfigured as if they were a new and separms individuality.
-Many other speakers offered speculations on the carrious and perplexing subject, giving experiences and experiments, and rather inclining to defer the application of any hypothesis.
-Mr. Massey said that most of those present were looking out for some philosophy
+If on the other hand a form manifested differing in external characteristics from that of the body of the medium, then he thought they had a manifestation much deeper than could be accounted for by these speculations.
+If intelligence worked with certain energy to produce a material form, it was to be supposed that there must be some matter from which the body of the form could be from which the body of the form could be made, and it would seem impossible for the most transcendental chemist to assume that in the atmosphere there were enough material particles to form such tangible bodies as were sometimes presented differing altogether from that of the medium.
+It seemed as if a spirit could take some material from the control of the from the medium and insinuate into it some of the characteristics of the body intended to be shown, thus the parts became as much transfigured as if they were a new and sep